rblades/dhworkbook_master/docs/module-1/Open-Access-Research.md

 > All research data collected with the use of SSHRC funds must be preserved and made available for use by others within a reasonable period of time.
 SSHRC considers “a reasonable period” to be within two years of the completion of the research project for which the data was collected.

-Note the [conversation that ensued on Twitter after Milligan mentioned all this](https://twitter.com/ianmilligan1/status/524932470001897472) and also [here](https://twitter.com/ianmilligan1/status/524932589875101697)
+Note the [conversation that ensued on Twitter after Milligan mentioned all this](https://twitter.com/ianmilligan1/status/524932470001897472) and also [Ian's tweet on documenting research](https://twitter.com/ianmilligan1/status/524932589875101697)

 ### We will explore
 + why and how to make our research notes open,